Paul Rée: Career

 In the history of ideas, he is primarily known as an auxiliary figure through his friendship with Friedrich Nietzsche, rather than as an important philosopher in his own right.
-Most of the general judgments of his character and work go back to formulations of Nietzsche and their mutual friend Lou Andreas-Salomé.
+Most of the general judgments of his character and work go back to formulations of Nietzsche and their mutual friend Lou Salomé.

 Rée's status as the son of a wealthy businessman and landowner allowed him to study philosophy and law at the University of Leipzig.
 The monthly allowance Rée received from his family allowed him to pursue his own interests in his studies.
 He had read Darwin, Schopenhauer, and French writers such as La Bruyère and La Rochefoucauld.
 Rée conglomerated his diverse studies under the heading of "psychological observations", describing human nature through aphorisms, literary and philosophical exegesis.
 By 1875, Rée had qualified for his doctorate from Halle, and produced a dissertation on "the noble" in Aristotle's Ethics.

 Rée's book The Origin of the Moral Sensations largely was written in the autumn of 1877 in Sorrento, where Rée and Nietzsche both worked by invitation of Malwida von Meysenbug.
 The book sought to answer two questions.
 First, Rée attempted to explain the occurrence of altruistic feelings in human beings.
 Second, Rée tried to explain the interpretive process which denoted altruistic feelings as moral.
 Reiterating the conclusions of Psychological Observations, Rée claimed altruism was an innate human drive that over the course of centuries has been strengthened by selection.